-Let’s be honest, it was also an absolutely crackin’ Christmas, don’t you think?
+Let’s be honest, it was also an absolutely crackin’ Christmas in 2019, don’t you think?
 It had nothing to do with presents, stockings, turkey or pud, but everything to do with a certain TV show we had waited for more than ten years to return.

 The Gavin & Stacey special pulled in over 12 million viewers and was the most watched show over the festive period.
 It came with some concerns and fears of course.
 Would the characters be where we hoped they’s be after all this time.
 Would we ever find out what happened on that fateful fishing trip (almost) and, most importantly, would it really leave us wanting more?

 The good news is, it delivered on every level and the final minute of the show was truly a take your breath away moment, leaving all of us not knowing whether to laugh, applaud or cry (I did all three by the way).
 As the episode ended, on what has to be the most iconic ‘WHAT!’ ever, we were left wondering whether or not Smithy said yes.
 More importantly though, will there be any more episodes so we can find out?

 The answer to that is, we simply don’t know, although there was a small hint recently that Christmas specials may be the way forward, rather than entire series.
 What is clear though, is that our appetite for Gavin and Stacey is relentless, as was clearly seen by the amount of people making the pilgrimage to Barry to view the locations used in the show.

 Without doubt it is one of the most successful television shows ever filmed in South Wales.
 What has been a real pleasure, fo those of us who know Barry so well, is that it showed what a close-knit, friendly community of people they are.
 As for the locations, they are now as famous as the show itself and attract thousands of visitors each year, and no doubt even more following the Christmas Special.